-Investment adviser Jan Siemons of the Holland-based International Trade & Investment Center will talk about reaching sustainable growth in foreign markets at this year’s Entrepreneurship & Investing Summit at HempToday Center in Poland, Oct.
+Investment adviser Jan Siemons of the Holland-based International Trade & Investment Center will talk about the hemp investment landscape at this year’s Entrepreneurship & Investing Summit at HempToday Center in Poland, Oct.
 25-26, 2019.

 Accreditations are still available for the Summit, which is limited to 25 participants. [click here to sign up]